AmeerDotEXE/roblokis/installation.md

 if you want a static version of Roblokis then follow below!
 this might allow you to have early access to features before releasing.

-**NOTE:** the extension only works on chromium based browsers so browsers like firefox isn't supported

-Side Notes:
+**NOTE:**
 - using it like that won't get you updates, you will have to redo this every time the extension gets updated
-- you might get an annoy popup every time you open the browser
+- you might get an annoying popup every time you open the browser

 ### Steps:
 1. Download this repository by pressing on "Code" (at top right)